Running the Race (Hebrews 12:1-4)

 It’s almost like they’ve passed the baton to us.
 It’s a relay race.
 They’ve finished, and they’ve passed the baton on to us.
 Now they’re watching and encouraging their successors.

 Last autumn I attended a meeting in which I heard a giant of a man, near the end of his life, speak to a group of young Christian leaders under 40.
-When he was finished the talk, he held up a baton and told us, “I’m done now.
+When he was finished with the talk, he held up a baton and told us, “I’m done now.
 I’ve finished the race.
 I’ve run it well.
 And now I’m passing the baton on to you…and to you…and to you.”

 I don’t know how you’re running the race right now.
 But I do know it’s not too late to finish well.
 I know it’s not too late to get rid of the distractions – to discover and to live out your life’s purpose.
 It’s not too late to keep your eyes on Jesus.
 It’s not too late to pick up the baton and get on with the race.
 Many have finished well, and they’re passing the baton on now to you…and to you…and to you.

 You may feel that you’re distracted right now.
 You need to get rid of the uncertainty that’s clouding your life.
-You need to discover your purpose, your mission, how God has been at work in your life.
+You need to discover your purpose, your mission, and how God has been at work in your life.
 I would encourage you to pray now to God and ask him to show you.
 We have a process that can help you, and I’d like you to sign up.
 But most of all, I’d like you to say to God, “Yes, Lord.
 I want to run the race.
 I don’t want to just run the race, I want to win.
 I want to get to the end and say, ‘I’ve finished the race.
 I’ve been faithful.
 I’m finishing well.'”

 Lord, help us to run the race.
 Help us to keep our eyes on Jesus.
 Help us never to drop the baton.
 In Jesus’ name, Amen.